jannesii/ESP32-Temperature-Humidity-Poster/README.md

 Configuration
 -------------

 Default configuration is defined in `include/config.h`.
 A template is provided at `include/config.h.example` — copy it to `include/config.h` and fill your values.
 The file `include/config.h` is intentionally `.gitignore`d to avoid committing secrets.
-At boot, `AppConfig` loads these defaults and makes them available for runtime changes.
+At boot, `AppConfig` loads these defaults and then overlays any values previously saved in NVS (non-volatile storage).

+Runtime changes made through the HTTP API remain in RAM until persisted.
+To keep changes across reboots:

+- `POST /config/save` — write the current in-memory configuration to NVS.
+- `POST /config/discard` — throw away unsaved edits and reload the last persisted configuration (or defaults if nothing has been saved yet).
+- `POST /config/factory_reset` — clear NVS and reload compile-time defaults; the response includes the fresh defaults and recommends a reboot.

+`GET /config` now includes a `persisted` flag so clients can tell whether values originate from NVS or only from compile-time defaults.
+You can also opt into a hardware-assisted factory reset by defining `FACTORY_RESET_PIN` (and optional level/mode/hold macros) in `config.h`.
+Holding that pin in the active state for `FACTORY_RESET_HOLD_MS` during boot clears NVS and restarts the device.

 Key macros (examples):